jjloomis/adobe-premiere-basic-video-editing/adding-the-jams-social-media-video-text-template-to-your-sequence.md

 1. In the Workspaces bar, click **Graphics**.
 The Essential Graphics panel will open on the right.
 2. In the Essential Graphics panel, click the **Browse** tab.
+3. To find a JAMS Text Template, click the **Local Templates Folder** checkbox.
+Then type JAMS in the Essential Graphics search field.
-3. Click and drag a JAMS Text Template into your sequence. **Note**: The JAMS Text Template should be placed in the V2 video track \(above your clips.\)
+4. Click and drag a JAMS Text Template into your sequence. **Note**: The JAMS Text Template should be placed in the V2 video track \(above your clips.\)

 ## JAMS Text Templates